top of page

 Canada's Inspired Priest

-The Bible clearly teaches that all believers are part of a royal priesthood (1 Peter 2:9), meaning every Christian has direct access to God through Jesus Christ.
+The Bible teaches that all believers are part of a royal priesthood through Christ.
+“You are a chosen race, a royal priesthood, a holy nation” (1 Peter 2:9).
+This means every Christian has direct access to God through Jesus Christ, not through a special class of prophetic or teaching elites.

 Colossians 2:18